isomerpages/govtech-stp/_work-pass-holder-lane/03b-owph-additional-responsibilities.md

 <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Take COVID-19 swab test before 14-day SHN is over.</li>
 </ol><br/>Note:<br/>
       <ul style="margin-top:0px; list-style-type:disc;">
     <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;"><b>Pass holders with travel history to <u><b>Fiji or Vietnam</b></u> in the last 21 consecutive days before entry and arrive in Singapore from 7 May 2021, 23:59 hours</b>: Must serve a 21-day SHN.
-They must serve the first 14 days of their SHN in SDFs, and serve the last 7 days in a place of residence (only occupied by the pass holder or family) or hotel.
+They must serve the first 14 days of their SHN in SDFs, and serve the last 7 days in a place of residence (<b>only occupied by the pass holder or family</b>) or hotel.
 During their 21-day SHN, they will take 2 COVID-19 swab tests.</li>
     <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;"><b>Pass holders who have not completed their 14-day SHN by 7 May 2021, 23:59 hours</b>: Also subject to the 21-day SHN.
 For those who are currently serving SHN in:<br/>
 - Place of residence, they can continue to serve the remainder of their 21-day SHN in the residence.<br/>
-- SDFs, they will serve the last 7 days of their 21 day SHN in a place of residence (only occupied by the pass holder or family) or hotel.
+- SDFs, they will serve the last 7 days of their 21 day SHN in a place of residence (<b>only occupied by the pass holder or family</b>) or hotel.
 </li>
       </ul></td>
     <td rowspan ="2" style="font-size:16px; border-right:1px solid #D8D8D8; border-bottom:1px solid #D8D8D8; "><a href="/files/group-4-owph-health.pdf"><img src="/images/PDF.svg" style="width:30%;"></a></td>